 - 2 and 1/2 lbs. whole small red potatoes, larger potatoes cut in half

 - 14 oz. andouille sausage, cut into 12 pieces

 - 6 cobs of corn, shucked and broken in half

 - hot sauce (for serving)

-- Use a slotted spoon to transfer the crawfish, sausage and vegetables to a large platter.
-Discard the herb bouquet.
+- Use a slotted spoon to transfer the crawfish, sausage, and vegetables to a large platter.

-- To Serve: Cover a table with newspaper (top with food safe tissue paper if desired).
-Pile the crawfish, sausage and vegetables right on top, or leave everything on the platter.
-Sprinkle with the chopped parsley.
+- To Serve: Cover a table with newspaper.
+Pile the crawfish, sausage, and vegetables right on top, or leave everything on the platter.
 Put out the lemon wedges and hot sauce.
 Squeeze the garlic cloves from the skin as a condiment as well.
 Make sure there are a lot of napkins on hand before you dig in!

 *This crawfish recipe calls for fully cooked crawfish which are available at the fish counter in many states.
 If you’re lucky enough to get your hands on live crawfish, follow a reputable source for information about how to clean and prep the crawfish.
 Proceed with the above recipe with this adjustment: Before adding the crawfish to the pot, bring the water to a boil over high heat.
 Add the crawfish.
 When water returns to a boil, reduce heat to low and cook covered for 10-15 minutes, until the crawfish have turned red and have started to float.
 Crack one or two open and make sure that the meat is white and that all yellow fat is no longer runny.